 (1) In order to verify whether a structure complies with reliability requirements for all design and assessment situations, one of the following approaches, with corresponding criteria, shall be chosen:

-Semi-probabilistic, in which the structure fulfils a set of inequalities using specified design values of the basic variables; or
+— Semi-probabilistic, in which the structure fulfils a set of inequalities using specified design values of the basic variables; or

-Reliability-based, in which the structure fulfils a set of reliability requirements; or
+— Reliability-based, in which the structure fulfils a set of reliability requirements; or

-Risk-informed, in which the sum of all costs (building, maintenance, etc.) and economic risks (with respect to failure or malfunctioning) is minimized while ensuring that aspects of human safety are consistent with the preferences of the society.
+— Risk-informed, in which the sum of all costs (building, maintenance, etc.) and economic risks (with respect to failure or malfunctioning) is minimized while ensuring that aspects of human safety are consistent with the preferences of the society.

-NOTE The choice between these approaches is made according to (3) – (6).
+NOTE The choice between these approaches is made according to (3) to (6).

 (2) In order to assess structural performance, structural responses should be divided into two domains: desirable and undesirable states.
 The boundary between these domains is called the limit state.
 ‘Failure’ is defined as entering the undesirable state (see 5.2).